 Winter cross-country flights demand even more advanced preparation, and this is where the strategic nature of winter flying is most important.
 In winter, frontal systems and air masses are often larger and more difficult to predict than summer weather features.
 Frontal boundaries can stall, and low-pressure centers can intensify or move in a different direction than predicted.
 The keys to safe winter cross-country flying are educating yourself in aviation meteorology so you can make good assessments of potential weather conditions and looking ahead to try to determine what’s coming your way or what you may fly into.

 In preparation for a winter cross-country flight, it pays to start looking at the “big picture” weather about three days in advance.
 Checking weather patterns more than three days in advance of a flight isn’t pointless, but weather patterns change so much and so rapidly that it’s difficult to forecast more than a few days in advance with much reliability.
+A great start is with the 1800wxbrief.com, where you can get excellent aviation-specific weather products from common to cutting edge.

 Remember that forecasters, like pilots, are human.
 For more than 10 years, my office was next door to an NWS forecast office.
 I spent a lot of time with the meteorologists next door in an attempt to improve my own weather knowledge and, of course, to improve my dispatch reliability and safety.
 Every meteorologist I’ve met tries really hard to “get it right,” but everyone has an off day.
 Forecasting weather is a difficult task, and while contemporary meteorologists have far more tools than their predecessors, the forecast itself is still one person’s (and in some cases, one computer’s) best guess about what will happen next.
 So, following the trends for a few days prior to a trip can help to identify an isolated questionable forecast.